Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 - He wrote that "In no part of the field have the discoveries made so far produced the major impact that was then promised."
 He concluded that AI's existing search techniques would not scale to real problems because they would be stymied by the combinatorial explosion.
 - Lighthill's report resulted in a substantial curtailment of AI research in the United Kingdom.

-## Part Four: Applications and Specializations: 1970s to Early 1980s
+## Part IV: Applications and Specializations: 1970s to Early 1980s

-### Chapter Seventeen: Speech Recognition and Understanding Systems
+### Chapter 17: Speech Recognition and Understanding Systems

 - The difference between recognizing an isolated spoken word versus processing a continuous stream of speech.
 - Most AI research has concentrated on the second and harder of these problems.